 „By introducing requirements into funding programs and by providing information to CSOs.”
 Iuliana Cantaragiu, National Environmental Center.

 „By the example of international organizations that until now have organized events that are far from being models of respect for nature.
 Many donor organizations offer poor examples of food waste and other resources.”
 Andrei Gaiu, „Youth for the right to live” Association (TDV).

-„By strengthening capabilities in this chapter; the demanding attitude of donors; the demanding attitude among CSOs.
+„By strengthening capabilities in this respect; the expectations of donors; the expectations CSOs.
 Including sharing of knowledge and engaging in a mutual learning process, and encouraging exchanges of experience between civil society organizations and other actors in the development process, recommendations based on practices and outcomes in the workplace, strengthening innovation and vision for the future.
 Valentina Bodrug, Gender Center / Secretariat of the Platform for Gender Equality.

 „Verification of compliance with these principles by those who have committed to these principles.
 Otherwise, these principles (code of ethics) will not work.
 An example may be the „Media Self-Regulation Code” drafted by the Press Council.”
 Sergiu Neicovcen, CONTACT Center.